Home

 Key Points from the Admiral's Testimony

-Interestingly, Paparo described Bitcoin as a computer science system.
+Interestingly, he categorized Bitcoin as a robust computer science tool, explaining:

 "a peer-to-peer, zero-trust transfer of value.
-Anything that supports all instruments of national power for the United States of America is to the good," he explained further.
+Anything that supports all instruments of national power for the United States of America is to the good."

 Implications for Military Strategy

-This development connects with the growing sentiment among military strategists that cryptocurrencies can serve as tools for national security.
-Just as Major Jason Lowery suggested in his "Softwar" thesis, the proof-of-work mechanism behind Bitcoin may impose costs on adversaries, effectively acting as a form of deterrence in cyberspace.
+This development underscores a shift in military perspectives on cryptocurrencies as instruments of national security.
+Major Jason Lowery previously highlighted in his "Softwar" thesis that Bitcoin's proof-of-work mechanism can impose costs on adversaries, acting as a form of deterrence in the cyber realm.

 Key Takeaways

-• โณ Admiral Paparo's Role: A leading military figure ties Bitcoin to U.S. defense operations.
+• โณ Admiral Paparo's Role: He links Bitcoin to U.S. defense operations.

-• โš”๏ธ Bitcoin as Deterrence: Discussion of proof-of-work as a weapon in the digital realm.
+• โš”๏ธ Bitcoin as Deterrence: The proof-of-work mechanism is viewed as a deterrent against adversaries in cyberspace.

-• ๐Ÿ“Š Strategic Asset Comparison: The U.S. and China both treating Bitcoin as a crucial element in geopolitical strategy.
+• ๐Ÿ“Š Strategic Asset Comparison: The U.S. and China both consider Bitcoin critical in their geopolitical strategies.

-While this military focus on Bitcoin raises eyebrows, it also underscores a significant shift in how cryptocurrencies may affect international relations and defense strategies.
-Can this technology reshape confrontational dynamics in cyberspace?
-Only time will tell.
+While the military's focus on Bitcoin raises eyebrows, it marks a significant shift in the view of cryptocurrencies impacting global relations and defense strategies.
+Can such technology genuinely change cyber confrontations?
+Only time will reveal the answer.